 While I don’t think we need to be consumed with our credit scores, they are a necessary evil for the lot of us.

-So, unless are debt-free and have gobs of money in the bank, your credit score will be something that follows you around for the purchase of a home and/or car (among other things) if you choose financing.
+So, unless are debt-free and have gobs of money in the bank, your credit score will be something that follows you around for the purchase of a home and/or car (among other things) if you choose to finance.
 Add to this fact, there are quite a few misunderstandings around what (or does not) affect your credit score.

-Feel free to chime in about some other lesser known credit score myths / truths.
+Feel free to chime in about some other lesser-known credit score myths/truths.

 Applying for multiple credit cards

 In the personal finance blogging world, there are a few advocates of applying for credit cards to earn rewards / earn money.

 While we’re not in the camp that recommends this practice, I’ve done this myself – and have been able to benefit from some of the offerings out there.